What is website visitor tracking?

 This is the process of 1) identifying anonymous website visitors by performing a ‘reverse IP lookup’ on their IP address and matching this to a company or organization name and location, and 2) tracking website user activity for sales lead generation and follow-up.

-B2B website visitor tracking software helps businesses increase revenue by improving the sales lead pipeline.
+B2B website visitor tracking software helps businesses increase revenue by converting site visitors to leads.

 They lament that not enough of their anonymous online visitors turn into visible ‘hand-raisers’… new customer prospects who want to talk to sales or at least register to receive ongoing marketing content.

-Tools that identify and track website users can greatly improve this situation.
+Tools that identify and track website visitors can greatly improve this situation.
 They help to turn anonymous website traffic into customer prospect information that sales teams can immediately leverage.

 The diagram below provides a high-level view of this category of B2B lead generation software.